vilmakoo/wholesale-storefront/README.md

 A full-stack, serverless wholesale storefront application.
 This project, built as an assignment for a Full-Stack Developer position, uses a Next.js frontend and an Azure Functions API to serve client-specific pricing and stock levels.
 The entire cloud infrastructure is managed as code with Terraform.
 The frontend is hosted on Vercel and the backend API on Azure Function Apps.

-The goal of this assignment was to create an application where two different wholesale clients (Client A and Client B) can log in with a unique code and see the same product catalog but with client-specific stock levels and pricing.
+The goal of the assignment was to create an application where two different wholesale clients (Client A and Client B) can log in with a unique code and see the same product catalog but with client-specific stock levels and pricing.

 ### ➡️ [Live Application](https://wholesale-storefront-roan.vercel.app/)